PavanKumar1119/e-commerce/README.md

     *   npm (Node Package Manager) or Yarn
     *   A MongoDB Atlas account (for database setup).
     *   A Cloudinary account (for image hosting).
-    *   Stripe and Razorpay developer accounts (if testing online payments).
+    *   Stripe developer accounts (if testing online payments).
 2.  **Clone the Repository**:
     ```bash
     git clone <your-repository-url>